Tom-Hazell-EPQ/EPQRCApp/README.md

 This is the App to remote control a modified remote control car.
-This requires the app as well.
+This requires the server as well.